UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 !!! warning

-    - The max timelimit for jobs is 10 days
+    - The max time limit for jobs is 10 days.
-    - This is only during the pilot test period, after this the allowed time limit will be increased.
+       - GPU jobs has a time limit of 2 days.

 ## `sbatch` (and `interactive`) on Pelle